 What Are Different Lacrosse Mesh Types?

-A wide variation of products is a must in lacrosse as players have unique playing styles and personal preferences.
-Although we haven’t officially defined what semi-hard or semi-soft represent, they are a crucial component you need to think about when picking the right mesh.
+A wide variety of products is a must in lacrosse as players have unique playing styles and personal preferences.
+Although we haven’t officially defined what semi-hard or semi-soft represent, they are a crucial components you need to think about when picking the right mesh.

 In this section, we will go over the four most common types of mesh offered on the market, hard, semi-hard, semi-soft and soft.